Shem-G/twitch-chat-to-google-sheet-bot/README.md

+To use on your own Twitch channel:
+1. Remix the app on its product page: https://glitch.com/~chat-to-spreadsheet-bot
+2. Follow the instructions below to set everything else up:

 This bot runs on node.js.
-It uses a few dependencies: async, google-spreadsheets and tmi I started by cloning the basic twitch bot like the instructions here: https://dev.twitch.tv/docs/irc/
+It uses a few dependencies: async, google-spreadsheets and tmi, better-assert and bad-words.
+Make sure they're installed by running `npm install async google-spreadsheets tmi better-assert bad-words` in the console.

 There are a few things to set up before looking at the code.
 I recommend following the Google Drive API & Service accounts tutorial here: https://www.twilio.com/blog/2017/03/google-spreadsheets-and-javascriptnode-js.html